 - Repeat

-As you breathe, imagine directing each exhale toward the part of your body where you feel the urge.
-Not to push it away, to acknowledge it.
+As you breathe, bring attention to the part of your body where you feel the urge.
+The aim is to acknowledge the sensation and give it time to shift.

 Step 3: Watch the intensity change.

-This is the most important part.
 As you observe and breathe, notice what happens to the intensity.
-It will fluctuate.
 It may spike for a moment, then dip.
 It may move to a different part of your body.
-It may morph from a sharp craving into a dull ache.
+It may change from a sharp craving into a dull ache.

-Step 4: Notice the stories without following them.
+Step 4: Notice the thoughts without following them.

-While you’re observing, your mind will generate thoughts:
+While you observe, your mind may generate thoughts:

 - "Just this once won't hurt."